davidpasch1/crawlframej/README.md

 **Original author**: David Pasch

+## Code Maintenance
+The code is provided as-is to other developers for use in their projects.

+*In general, there are no plans to further extend the framework.*
+In particular, it is unlikely that the known limitations (sb) will be removed.

+There might be shortcomings, however, which may be subject to future development (see the wiki).

+**Note**: Bug reports and fixes are always welcome.

 ## Scope
 A framework that may serve as a foundation for a basic scraping tool or a focused web-crawler.
 As such it aims to be simple and comprehensive, but still powerful enough to support different application scenarios. *It is not intended for a full-web search engine.*